Last Updated: January 1, 2022

 Take a look at some of the powerful features to get an idea of what you can do with Photoshop:

-Please keep in mind, Canva doesn’t offer you these types of features, we’ll discuss more on the editing capabilities of both applications in the upcoming section.
+Please keep in mind, Canva doesn’t offer you these powerful features, we’ll discuss more on the editing capabilities of both applications in the upcoming section.

 Apart from that, here are some other important key differences between Photoshop and Canva to give you a better understanding of what sets the two tools apart: